 We’ll run you through our list of mics before getting into why we love each choice.
 Continue reading after that to find out more on live vs recording vocal microphones.
 Now, let us find the best microphone for vocals!

 Rightfully sitting at the top is the Shure SM7B, arguably the best microphone for vocals.
 Not only does this microphone offer astounding sound quality, but it is also the most versatile high-end mic I’ve ever owned.
-For those two reasons alone, this is (almost) always my go-to microphone for recording vocals on computer.
+For those two reasons alone, this is (almost) always my go-to microphone for recording vocals on a computer.

 From YouTubers to diamond-certified artists, the Shure SM7B is popular amongst some of the most famous people in the world.
 The three most common uses for this microphone are voice-overs, rock vocals, and hip-hop vocals.
 To provide an example for each, Joe Rogan uses it for his podcast, The Breakfast Club for rap showcases, and Michael Jackson on Thriller.

 What makes this dynamic microphone so popular?
 Mainly the effect it has on your vocals, allowing them to pop with well-rounded sound, from the crisp highs to warm lows.
-The definition it adds to your voice makes it one of the microphones for singing.
+The definition adds to your voice makes it one of the microphones for singing.
 For a microphone in this price range to sound as good as it does is amazing.
 If you can afford it, this really is the best microphone for vocals.

 Feel free to checkout our review: Shure SM7B Review.

 Many will tell you that the Shure SM58 Dynamic Handheld Vocal Mic is the best microphone for vocals when singing live, and for most people, that's probably true.
 The built-in features are absolute essentials for a singing microphone, and the low price point brings this quality mic to those on a budget makes it even more accessible.